 Canon R5 vs Olympus E-M10 II

 The Canon EOS R5 and the Olympus OM-D E-M10 Mark II are two digital cameras that were officially introduced, respectively, in July 2020 and August 2015.
-Both the Canon R5 and the E-M10 II are mirrorless interchangeable lens cameras that are based on a full frame (Canon R5) and a Four Thirds (E-M10 II) sensor.
+Both the R5 and the E-M10 II are mirrorless interchangeable lens cameras that are based on a full frame (R5) and a Four Thirds (E-M10 II) sensor.
 The Canon has a resolution of 44.8 megapixels, whereas the Olympus provides 15.9 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS R5 and the Olympus OM-D E-M10 Mark II?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon R5 and the Olympus E-M10 II is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.